novoalab/nanoRMS/README.md

 ### 2. Predict RNA modifications

 #### a) Single sample RNA modification prediction
-Using identified pseudouridine base-calling error signatures, nanoRMS can  predict RNA modifications de novo in single samples, as long as if the stoichiometry of modification is sufficiently high (i.e. to be distinguished from background base-calling error of direct RNA sequencing).

 Prediction of pseudouridine sites on mitochondrial ribosomal RNAs using three biological replicates: